bluesky-social/atproto-website/content/specs/handle.md

 Internationalized Domain Names (”IDN”, or “punycode”) are not directly relevant to the low-level handle syntax.
 In their encoded form, IDNs are already valid hostnames, and thus valid handles.
 Such handles must be stored and transmitted in encoded ASCII form.
 Handles that “look like” IDNs, but do not parse as valid IDNs, are valid handles, just as they are valid hostnames.
 Applications may, optionally, parse and display IDN handles as Unicode.

 Handles are not case-sensitive, which means they can be safely normalized from user input to lower-case (ASCII) form.
-Only normalized (lower-case) handles should be stored in records or used in outbound API calls.
+Only normalized (lowercase) handles should be stored in records or used in outbound API calls.
 Applications should not preserve user-provided case information and attempt to display handles in anything other than lower-case.
 For example, the handle input string `BlueskyWeb.xyz`  should be normalized, stored, and displayed as `blueskyweb.xyz`.
+Long all-lowercase handles can be a readability and accessibility challenge.
+Sub-domain separation (periods), hyphenation, or use of "display names" in application protocols can all help.

 Very long handles are known to present user interface challenges, but they are allowed in the protocol, and application developers are expected to support them.